-This is kind of a funny VPN service, but don’t be fooled by their mouse-eared-panda-fighting-ninja-girl logo.
+Don’t be fooled by their mouse-eared-panda-fighting-ninja-girl logo, this is a great VPN service and definitely in China.
 This is by far the easiest VPN to set up and connect to.
 They’ve simplified everything so that even my grandma could set up and connect to a VPN.

 >>> Go To Pandapow for China